401-project/hand-tracking/README.md

 ### The Value of the feature to the user :

-* Save the users time .
+* Save the users time.
-* The users still work in the same screen with out open new screens  .
+* The users still work in the same screen without open new screens.
-* Esay to used .
+* Esay to use.

 ### Stretch goals: